A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Examples

 We first assessed the behavior of the particle integrator by considering the Poisson model \eqref{eq:TSI Poisson model potential} for the scalar potential.
 The Taylor correction version of the AEM was not considered in this problem because the contributions from the magnetic field are ignored.
 Since the combination of leapfrog time integration with an FFT field solver is such a commonly used approach to this problem, it allowed us to identify key differences attributed solely to the choice of time integration method used for particles.
-We note that the particular initial condition for this problem lead to a special case in which the AEM is equivalent to leapfrog integration.
+We note that the particular initial condition for this problem leads to a special case in which the AEM is equivalent to leapfrog integration.
 Since the problem starts out as charge neutral, there is no electric field at time $t=0$.
 This means that there is no modification to the particle velocities in the step that generates the staggering required by the leapfrog method.
 Of course, this is no longer true for problems which have an initial charge imbalance because the electric field would be non-zero.
 Plots that compare the evolution of the electron beams, obtained with both methods and an FFT field solver, are presented in Figure \ref{fig:Poisson TSI LF and AEM + FFT}.
 As expected, we see that the AEM produces structures that are identical to those which are generated with the leapfrog scheme.
 Using basic linear response theory (see e.g., \cite{liboff}) one obtains the dispersion relation for the cold problem as

-While the dispersion relation for the warm problem can certainly be derived, it is more complicated than the cold problem, as it requires a bit of complex analysis and special functions \cite{ichimaru-v1}.
-Taking $v_{b} = 1$, $\omega_{pe} = 1$, and $k = 2\pi/L_{x}$ in the dispersion relation above, we identify a growth rate $\approx 0.2760$.
+While the dispersion relation for the warm problem could also be considered \cite{ichimaru-v1,BittencourtBook}, its evaluation is slightly more complicated than the cold problem.
+We remark that cold problems cannot be not be adequately represented in mesh-based discretizations, which is a key advantage offered by a particle-based approach.
+Additionally, cold problems eliminate artifacts introduced by sampling methods during the initialization phase.
+Taking $v_{b} = 1$, $\omega_{pe} = 1$, and $k = 2\pi/L_{x}$ in the dispersion relation yields the growth rate $\text{Im}(\omega) \approx 0.2760$.
 In Figure \ref{fig:E-field decay Poisson TSI LF and AEM + FFT}, we compare the growth rate of the electric field in from both methods with the analytical growth rate.
 Again, we see identical results among both methods, which reproduce the correct growth rate.